How to publish your Python project

 Step 4: Test your package

-Create a new Repository with a readme file and install your package from TestPyPI via this command :
+Create a new repository with a readme file, open a new codespace, and install your package from TestPyPI via this command:

 OUTPUT